forkarea/notes/better-programmer/README.md

 ### Zasady SOLID

+- **Single responsibility principle** - "a class should have only a single responsibility (i.e. only one potential change in the software's specification should be able to affect the specification of the class)"
+- **Open/closed principle** - "software entities ... should be open for extension, but closed for modification."
+- **Liskov substitution principle** - "objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program." (design by contract)
+- **Interface segregation principle** - "many client-specific interfaces are better than one general-purpose interface."
+- **Dependency inversion principle** - "one should “Depend upon Abstractions.
+Do not depend upon concretions."

+###  Inversion of Control (IoC)

+- "wyciągnięcie" na zewnątrz komponentu (obiektu) odpowiedzialności za realizację pewnych czynności,
+- nie chcemy się uzależniać się od jednej konkretnej implementacji (np. obliczanie rabatu - możemy wstrzyknąć strategię wyliczania rabatu),
+- realizacja za pomocą np. *Dependency Injection*, *Service Locator*

 ### Reuse/Release Equivalence Principle (REP)

 - Kod nie powinien być ponownie wykorzystany przez skopiowanie go z jednego miejsca i wklejenie do drugiego - wyodrębnianie do postaci reużywalnych komponentów, bibliotek